paulem/Caliburn.Micro/README.md

-# Caliburn.Micro `.NET Core 3.1`
+# Caliburn.Micro `.NET Core`
 ![build](https://github.com/paulem/caliburn-micro/workflows/build/badge.svg)

-Caliburn.Micro is a small, yet powerful framework, designed for building applications across all XAML platforms.
+Caliburn.Micro is a small, yet powerful framework, designed for building applications on WPF platform.
 With strong support for MVVM and other proven UI patterns, Caliburn.Micro will enable you to build your solution quickly, without the need to sacrifice code quality or testability.

-The original version `3.2.0` ported to `.NET Core 3.1`.
+The original `3.2.0` version ported to `.NET Core`.

 ## Supported platforms
 * `.NET Framework 4.5.2 +`